bedelxi/demo2/README.md

 This is a simple readme file

-## Heading 2
+## Heading 3

-This is a cooler text
+Just something going on
+Updates in stage
+More updates in working directory